camilagomo/velozient-automation/TEST_CASES.md

 - User remains on the homepage
 - No rooms are listed
 - "Book now" button is not shown
-- Application may break or throw a React error (e.g., minified error #418)
+- Application may break or throw a React error (minified status code 418)